EPCCed/2025-10-22_GreenHPC_Bham/episodes/measurement.md

 ## HPC electricity: Scope 2 or Downstream Scope 3?

-Whether the emissions from electricity use on HPC systems are Downstream Scope 3 or Scope 2 really depends on who is computing the emissions and for what purpose.
-From the viewpoint of the hardware vendor who sells and manufactures the HPC system, the electricity use falls into Downstream Scope 3 emissions but for operators and users of the HPC system they would classified as Scope 2 emissions.
-As we are approaching this subject as buyers, operators and users of HPC systems we will always classify the emissions from our electricity use on HPC systems as Scope 2.
+Whether the emissions from electricity use on HPC systems are downstream scope 3 or scope 2 really depends on who is computing the emissions and for what purpose.
+From the viewpoint of the hardware vendor who sells and manufactures the HPC system, the electricity use falls into downstream scope 3 emissions but for operators and users of the HPC system they would classified as scope 2 emissions.
+As we are approaching this subject as buyers, operators and users of HPC systems we will always classify the emissions from our electricity use on HPC systems as scope 2.

 ::::::::::::::::::::::::::::::::::::::::::::::::::